 In the first part of the Spring Term, we blast off into space.
 We learn all about the first man on the moon, Neil Armstrong, and the adventures of Apollo 11.
 In English, we look at the story ‘Man on the Moon: The day in the life of Bob’ and the children create their own diary entry as Bob visiting the moon for work.
 During this half term, we have the ‘Science Dome’ visit.
 This planetarium experience enables the children to see what space would be like and shows them inside the International Space Station.

 Science – Human body

-Art and Design – Peter Thorpe Art work
+Art and Design – Peter Thorpe and Nicole Stott: Space-inspired art work

 R.E. – Patron Saints